Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Approach

-\textbf{Global features extraction.} Normally, the ViT output of \texttt{\texttt{[CLS]}} token is regarded as containing various global information of the image, which highly entangles both attribute and object features together\citep{2023_Hao_CVPR_ADE}.
-To disperse multi-granularity global information into different representations, $q$ learnable condition masks are applied to $f^{img}_{cls}$ to obtain $q$ different global representations, where each global representation is computed as:
+\textbf{Global features extraction.} Normally, the \texttt{[CLS]} token output by ViT is regarded as containing various global information of the image, which highly entangles both attribute and object together~\cite{2023_Hao_CVPR_ADE}.
+To disperse multi-granularity global information into different representations at the dimensional level, $q$ learnable condition masks are applied to $f^{img}_{cls}$ to obtain $q$ different global representations.
+Each global representation is computed as: